mlcommons/ck/README.md

 line front-end and integrated web server to help scientists and research engineers:

-* abstract and unify access to any software, data and hardware via CK modules (wrappers) with a simple JSON API while protecting users from continuous low-level changes and exposing only minimal information needed for research
+* abstract and unify access to their software, hardware and data via CK modules (wrappers) with a simple JSON API while protecting users from continuous low-level changes and exposing only minimal information needed for research